w-A-L-L-e/BenfordsLawImages/README.md

 Incidently the second test also is not that bad (./img2benford tests/connected_digits_screenshot.jpg).
 However take a photo in the city with buildings as a background and you get a totally deviating curve even though it wasn't manipulated.
 So maybe Benford only works on 'natural' things, meh, who knows...
 It was still worth the little effort to try it out myself ;).

+Some more screenshots and an explanation of the algorithm is here https://walter.schreppers.com/hobby_project/benfords_law